rati-ecosystem/rati-protocol/01-whitepaper.md

-# $RATi On-Chain AI & Digital Identity Solution Whitepaper
+# RATi On-Chain AI & Digital Identity Solution Whitepaper

 > _"AI should not just execute—it must live."_

 ## Abstract

-On-chain AI has been hampered by fragmented frameworks and inconsistent digital identities. $RATi addresses these challenges by creating a unified, blockchain-native ecosystem where AI agents, digital assets, and human identities converge.
+On-chain AI has been hampered by fragmented frameworks and inconsistent digital identities.
+RATi addresses these challenges by creating a unified, blockchain-native ecosystem where AI agents, digital assets, and human identities converge.
 Managed entirely through standard NFTs, our system transforms isolated AI models into a connected network of autonomous intelligence.
 In our current alpha (version 0.0.8), we validate our on-chain infrastructure and NFT-driven digital identities.
 In the upcoming beta, we will integrate real-time video generation to visually capture on-chain events.
-Our streamlined tokenomics model on Solana—with a burn-to-mint mechanism and minimum balance requirements for action generation—ensures simplicity, transparency, and clear value for $RATi holders.
+Our streamlined tokenomics model on Solana—with a burn-to-mint mechanism and minimum balance requirements for action generation—ensures simplicity, transparency, and clear value for RATi holders.

 ---